techmania-team/techmania-docs/English/Records.md

-Applies to version: 2.1
+Applies to version: 2.2

 Records are saved to and loaded from `records.json` in the [`TECHMANIA` folder](Folders_and_zips.md).
 This page explains the specification of this file.

-The `records.json` file contains the format version and an array of individual records.
-Each record corresponds to one pattern under one ruleset.
+The `records.json` file contains the format version, an array of pattern records, and an array of setlist records.
+Each record corresponds to one pattern or setlist under one ruleset.

-# Contents of a record
+# Contents of a pattern record

 * `guid`: the GUID of the pattern.
 * `fingerprint`: the fingerprint of the pattern.
-Explained in the next section.
+Explained in a later section.
 * `ruleset`: 0 for standard, 1 for legacy.
 Refer to [Rulesets](Rulesets.md).
 * `score`: this includes Fever bonus and combo bonus, if any.
 * `medal`: 0 for no medal, 1 for All Combo, 2 for Perfect Play, 3 for Absolute Perfect.